Enhance public spaces to showcase Downtown

 Strategy

 San Francisco’s downtown is one of the most walkable in the nation and is celebrated for its world-renowned architecture and impressive parks, plazas, and alleyways.
 Downtown's large collection of public open spaces in private buildings has been a key selling point to new businesses.
-The city offers premium commercial real estate, networking opportunities, and a unique built environment.
+The city offers premium commercial real estate, networking opportunities, and a unique environment.
 By capitalizing on these advantages, we can elevate Downtown’s prominence as a prime location for gathering, ideation and recreation for workers, residents, and tourists.

 • Complete the transition of Shared Spaces to a permanent program allowing businesses to activate curb, sidewalk and other public spaces.